Rn Somatic Symptom And Dissociative Disorders Assessment

 5. Integrated Treatment Planning and Collaboration

-Once a comprehensive assessment is complete, nurses play a pivotal role in developing a patient-centered treatment plan.
+Once a comprehensive assessment is complete, nurses play a central role in developing a patient-centered treatment plan.
 This involves synthesizing data from medical, psychological, and social evaluations to address both somatic and dissociative symptoms.
 For somatic concerns, collaboration with primary care physicians or specialists may lead to interventions such as pain management, physical therapy, or referrals for chronic illness management.
 For dissociative symptoms, coordination with mental health professionals is critical to implement evidence-based therapies like cognitive-behavioral therapy (CBT), trauma-focused interventions, or medication management for comorbid conditions (e.g., antidepressants for PTSD).
 Nurses advocate for holistic care by integrating complementary approaches, such as mindfulness practices or art therapy, to support emotional regulation.
 Regular interdisciplinary team meetings ensure alignment in goals, while patient education about their diagnosis and treatment options fosters empowerment and adherence

 dysregulation, such as irritability, mood swings, or unexplained sadness, may signal underlying trauma or unresolved psychological distress.
 Nurses should also observe nonverbal cues—such as avoidance of eye contact, guarded body language, or reluctance to engage in conversation—as these may indicate dissociation or fear of discussing sensitive topics.
 Open-ended questions about coping strategies, support systems, and past experiences with mental health care can further clarify the patient’s emotional landscape.